 The Phillies trade infielder Bert Niehoff (.255, 2, 42) and send cash to the Cardinals for rookie right-hander Mule Watson.
 Niehoff will play just one more season before retiring, while Watson will pitch two seasons with Philadelphia, posting a 7-11 record, before being traded to the Braves.

-A's manager Connie Mack, who is 84-years-old, challenges Clark Griffith, the 78-year-old owner of the Senators, to a foot race from home plate to first base.
-The contest ends in a photo finish tie.
+Prior to an exhibition game in Orlando, A's manager Connie Mack, who is 84 years old, challenges Clark Griffith, the 78 year-old owner of the Senators, to a foot race from third base to home plate.
+The participants enter the Florida field in an ambulance before starting their contest, which ends in a photo-finish tie.

 In a 10-6 victory over the Expos, Kevin McReynolds and Darryl Strawberry each hit a pair of home runs, helping the Mets to establish an Opening Day record with six homers.
 The 'Strawman's' second shot, estimated at 525 feet, hits above the dome’s light rim, and is believed to be the longest dinger ever stroked at Olympic Stadium.

-Blue Jay designated hitter George Bell becomes the first player to hit three home runs on Opening Day helping Toronto defeat the Royals 5-3.
-All of the homers are off Bret Saberhagen.
+Blue Jay designated hitter George Bell becomes the first player to hit three home runs on Opening Day, helping Toronto defeat Kansas City at Royals Stadium, 5-3.
+The second, fourth, and eighth inning round-trippers are all given up by Bret Saberhagen.

 On Opening Day, Tommy John ties a record by playing in 26 seasons.
 The Yankee veteran hurler beats the Twins, 4-2, for his 287th win, putting him 19th overall in career wins.